LRossdeutscher/Adnat/README.md

 | rake test:uncommitted |	Runs all the tests which are uncommitted.
 Supports Subversion and Git |
 | rake test:units |	Runs all the unit tests from test/unit |

+Nevertheless, my script is still useful for saving the outputs for the model, controller and integration tests seperately.

 ##### Models:
 Basic blackbox test cases for each model listed in the schema.
 1. A test for creating a valid record